anakic/querystorm-docs/DefiningFunctions/Managing packages.md

 ## Publishing to Azure artifacts

-Azure Artifacts is a cloud package management solution that allows you to create and share NuGet packages via feeds that can be both public and private to an organization with teams of any size.
+Azure Artifacts is a cloud-based package management solution that allows you to create and share NuGet packages via feeds that can be public or private.

 Setting up a feed takes just a few minutes, and is free of charge.
-Currently, the free plan allows for up to 2GB of storage, which is enough for thousands of packages.
+Currently, the free plan allows for up to 2GB of storage, which is enough for thousands of packages, and should be more than enough for a long time.
 Should you need more space, scaling it is quite easy as well.

 To create an Azure artifacts feed, follow the steps below:

 1. Go to http://dev.azure.com/ and create an account
-2. Create a new project and make it public
+2. After signing in, create a new project (**public**)
 3. Select the Artifacts tab
 4. Click "Create Feed" and give the feed a name
 5. Click "Connect to Feed"
 6. Click "Visual Studio" and copy the source link
 7. Go to QueryStorm in Excel and add a new package source with the url from the previous step

-In order to be able to publish to this feed, you'll also need to set up a personal access token.
+In order to be able to publish to this feed, you'll also need to set up a personal access token, which you can use as the password.
 To do so, follow these steps:

 1. Click on the user settings in the top right corner of the page (in the azure webpage)
 2. Select "Personal Access Token"